See what the IHS Markit Score report has to say about Henry Schein Inc.

 - Economic output in this company's sector is expanding

-Short interest is moderate for HSIC with between 5 and 10% of shares outstanding currently on loan.
-However, this was an improvement in sentiment as investors who seek to profit from falling equity prices reduced their short positions on December 28.
+Short interest is moderately high for HSIC with between 10 and 15% of shares outstanding currently on loan.
+This represents an increase in short interest as investors who seek to profit from falling equity prices added to their short positions on December 31.

 ETF/Index ownership | Positive